-The selected students will be required to attend a 2-day workshop in Delhi (if found feasible and safe) or online.
-The purpose of this workshop will be to help students (a) further fine-tune their project ideas; (b) discuss data requirements for the thesis; (c) familiarize themselves with the urban river management planning framework developed by NIUA and NMCG; (d) have interaction with urban river management practitioners and experts.
+The selected students will be required to attend a 3-5-day workshop cum site visit in Delhi (if found feasible and safe) or online.
+The purpose of this workshop cum site visit will be to help students (a) further fine-tune their project ideas; (b) discuss data requirements for the thesis; (c) familiarize themselves with the urban river management planning framework developed by NIUA and NMCG; (d) have interaction with urban river management practitioners and experts.
 NIUA will cover the costs of participation of the students.